We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 All of the major systems of your body depend on water to work properly.
-Drinking adequate amounts of water helps your body:
+Having enough water helps your body:

 - regulate temperature